HDFGroup/h5serv/docs/Reference/DomainOps/GET_Domain.rst

 Special Errors
 --------------

-The implementation of the operation does not return special errors.
+The implementation of the operation does not return any special errors.
 For general information on standard error codes, see :doc:`../CommonErrorResponses`.

 Examples